miguel-hv/miguel-hv/README.md

 :dart: Actually focused on React and Angular for frontend

-🌱 Learning Data Science with python
+🌱 Learning backend with Java and a bit of Data Science with python

 <p align="center">